Radioligand, ADT, and ARPI Combo Betters Patient Outcomes in Prostate Cancer

 Baseline questionnaire completion was high across both treatment arms, providing reliable data for longitudinal evaluation.
 In the triplet arm, the majority of patients completed baseline FACT-P, EQ-5D-5L, and BPI-SF assessments, and completion rates were only slightly lower in the ADT plus ARPI arm.

 Time-to-event end points were predefined to capture meaningful worsening during therapy.
-For FACT-P, a drop in scores signaled a decline in overall or functional well-being, while the EQ-5D-5L captured shifts in general health status.
+For FACT-P, a drop in scores signaled a decline in overall or functional well-being, whereas the EQ-5D-5L captured shifts in general health status.
 Pain worsening was tracked by changes in intensity and interference on the BPI-SF.
-Symptomatic skeletal events included fractures, spinal cord compression, tumor-related bone surgery, radiotherapy for bone pain, clinical disease progression, or death.
+SSEs included fractures, spinal cord compression, tumor-related bone surgery, radiotherapy for bone pain, clinical disease progression, or death.

 These definitions allowed investigators to monitor both disease control and the patient experience over time.